8.7 KiB

 {% linkable_title Accessory ID %}

-is used to identify a device and save all configurations made for it.
-This however means that if you decide to change an entity_id
+Currently this component uses the entity_id to generate a unique accessory id (aid) for HomeKit.
+The aid is used to identify a device and save all configurations made for it.
+This however means that if you decide to change an entity_id all configurations for this accessory made in the Home app will be lost.

 {% linkable_title Persistence Storage %}

-with at least the same entities setup.
+Unfortunately HomeKit doesn't support any kind of persistence storage, only the configuration for accessories that are added to the Home Assistant Bridge are kept.
+To avoid problems it is recommended to use an automation to always start HomeKit with at least the same entities setup.
 If for some reason some entities are not setup, their config will be deleted.
 (State unknown or similar will not cause any issues.)

 A common situation might be if you decide to disable parts of the configuration for testing.
-Please make sure to disable auto start
+Please make sure to disable auto start and turn off the Start HomeKit automation (if you have one).

 {% linkable_title Disable Auto Start %}

-This can be automated using an automation
+This can be automated using an automation.

 {% raw %}